An official website of the United States government

 Hosting and Compute Center, Defense Information Systems Agency

-Robert (Bob) I. Torres serves as the Defense Information Systems Agency’s (DISA) Hosting and Compute Center (HaCC) Principal Civilian Deputy.
+Robert (Bob) I. Torres serves as the Defense Information Systems Agency’s (DISA) Hosting and Compute Center (HaCC) Deputy Director.
 In this capacity, he is responsible for oversight of more than two thousand civilian employees working on programs to advance DoD cloud initiatives and hosting capabilities.

 Prior to this role, Torres was Chief of the Server Line of Business; one of nine Lines of Businesses (LOB), within the HaCC’s Compute Operations Division.
 In this position he drove delivery of a reliable standardized server computing environment through the implementation and sustainment of the operating systems and associated enterprise management tools within DISA’s inventory.